 I was published in two books by the Association of Professional Dog Trainers, Top Tips by Top Trainers and The Dog Trainer’s Resource.

-Managing Editor for A Pawsitive Canine Experience, a newsletter on service and therapy dogs that had international distribution and won the 2006 Dog Writers of America Award.
+Managing Editor for A Pawsitive Canine Experience, a newsletter created for an non-profit service dog program on service and therapy dogs.
+This newsletter had international distribution and won the 2006 Dog Writers of America Award.

 Hands-On Dog Training Accomplishments